Mamric/rokoko-av/README.md

 # Rokoko Audio Video Sync Recorder

-A Python script that synchronously records motion capture data from Rokoko Studio and audio from Audacity, allowing you to capture both simultaneously with a single command.
+A GUI application that synchronously records motion capture data from Rokoko Studio and audio from Audacity, allowing you to capture both simultaneously with a single button click.

 ## Features

+- **GUI Interface**: Simple and intuitive graphical interface with Record/Stop button
 - **Synchronized Recording**: Start and stop both Rokoko mocap and Audacity audio recording simultaneously
+- **Real-time Logging**: Built-in log window showing recording status and messages
+- **Settings Management**: Configure Rokoko connection settings through the GUI
+- **Persistent Application**: Keep the application running and record multiple times without restarting
-- **Continuous Recording**: Continue recording on the same Audacity track across multiple script runs
+- **Continuous Recording**: Continue recording on the same Audacity track across multiple recordings
-- **Manual Control**: Simple press-Enter interface for starting and stopping recordings
 - **No Auto-Save**: You maintain full control over when and how to save your Audacity projects

 ## Prerequisites